wangaj4/WebsiteDB/cs122b-project2-login-cart-example-main/README.md

   - The statement `login_form.submit(submitLoginForm)` sets up an event listener for the form `submit` action and binds the action to the `submitLoginForm` function.
   - The `submitLoginForm` function disables the default form action and sends HTTP POST requests to the backend.
   - The `handleLoginResult` function parses the JSON data that is sent from the backend.
 If login is successful, 'login.js' redirects to the 'index.html' page.
 If login fails, it shows appropriate error messages.

+### src
+  The src directory contains java servlets used for the backend

 - [LoginServlet.java](src/LoginServlet.java) handles the login requests.
 It contains the following functionalities:
   - It gets the username and password from the parameters.